vphantom/vpweb/README.md

 **WORKING PROTOTYPE** "It works for me."
 The APIs may still change significantly, bugs and browser incompatibilities may still abound.

-A stable version 1.0 is expected by 2023.
+A stable version 1.0 is expected by the end of 2024.

 See [TODO](TODO.md) for details of what's coming up.